TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 *Speaker*
     A speaker that will be enabled.

+*Variable*
+    If this parameter is enabled, an Object-type variable can be set in the ``Speaker`` field.

 *Do Not Wait*
     If this parameter is enabled, the control will pass to the next node right after sound playback starts.
 If it isn’t enabled, the control will pass only when the playback is finished.